How Much Does It Cost to Install an Outlet in 2025?

 Outlet TypeAverage Cost

-Cable/coaxial wall plate $5
+Cable/coaxial wall plate$5

 Standard 120V

 Standard outlets have 120 volts and use 15 amps to power common household items that run on 110 to 120 volts, such as lamps, TVs, and various small appliances.
-Some 120V outlets are designed for 20 amps, and they’re typically required for small and some larger home appliances in your kitchen or laundry room.
-These outlets range from $3 to $22 each.
+Some 120V outlets are designed for 20 amps, and they’re required for small and some larger home appliances in your kitchen or laundry room.
+These outlets range from $3 to $5 each.

 New installations typically don’t use two-prong outlets because they don’t have a grounding wire for electrical hazard protection.
 Three-prong outlets feature a ground pin and a vertical slot.